PabloDelHoyo/hans-client/README.md

         # ...
         self.position = np.zeros(2)

+    def fixed_update(self, snapshot: StateSnapshot, delta: float, sync_ratio: float):
+        # calculations which require a fixed timestep to be reliable
+        # update position using snapshot, self.round and delta

     def update(self, snapshot: StateSnapshot, delta: float):
-        # update position using snapshot, self.round and delta

-    def render(self, sync_ratio: float):
-        # Most of the time, you will do the following
+        # this method will be tried to be called at fix rate but that is not guaranteed.
+        # It can be used to send the position
+        ...

         self.client.send_position(self.position)

     def close(self):
         # last of piece of code executed
 ```